unicef/rhizome/docs/old-docs/backend.rst

 **location Codes**

-*NIGERIA*
-  - WHO has a the following naming convention for Settlements in Nigeria:
-      ''<province><district><sub-district><settlement>''
-  - Bo created existing sub-districts with this convention so i was able to map a large part of the ODK data using this convention.
+ed existing sub-districts with this convention so i was able to map a large part of the ODK data using this convention.

 Needs Documentation
 -------------------